- Visualize and analyze existing data.

 You can write database SQL queries in the query layer interface to filter the data returned in the map.

 If you want the filter to persist outside of the map or project, create a view on tables in your database.
 You can create a view from the Catalog tree in ArcGIS Desktop, run the Create Database View geoprocessing tool or Python script, or define a view directly in the database using SQL.

 There are a number of tools available in ArcGIS that allow you to manage data in a database.

 Grant and revoke privileges on database tables

-Table owners can use the Privileges dialog box in ArcGIS or the Change Privileges geoprocessing tool to grant privileges to or revoke them from other database users or roles.
+Table owners can use the Privileges dialog box or the Change Privileges geoprocessing tool to grant privileges to or revoke them from other database users or roles.
 See Grant and revoke dataset privileges for instructions.

 Manage indexes and statistics

 Note that SAP HANA does not have user-created indexes; therefore, you would not run Rebuild Indexes on tables in SAP HANA.